 Don’t Ignore your Triggers

 The search for a new vehicle is usually due to a trigger event such as:

-- the arrival of a new family member, an uncle, for instance.
+- The arrival of a new family member, an uncle, for instance.
 Just kidding.
 We’re talking about babies.
-When a baby shows up, you’ll likely need more room/seating
+You’ll likely need more room/seating when a baby shows up.

 Whatever the trigger happens to be, it can tell you a lot about where you should focus your energy in your search for a new car.
 Think about why you’re shopping for a car right now and make a note of it; that’s your trigger.
 Triggers are often related to common vehicle-shopping criteria.
 Real-world trigger events drive shoppers’ desire for better safety, reliability, more seating, enhanced performance, and fuel efficiency.
 Please don’t ignore your triggers; they’re the root of your car-buying needs.